St John US Virgin Islands Travel Guide

 Snorkeling, diving, hiking, kayaking, paddleboarding, and sailing are popular.

-St. John operates on "island time," a slower, more unhurried rhythm.
+St. John operates on "a slower rhythm," a slower, more unhurried rhythm.

 St. John has a vacation experience focused on natural beauty, outdoor activity, and genuine relaxation.